stacks-network/rendezvous/docs/chapter_7.md

 touch contracts/stx-defi.tests.clar
 ```

+> NB: For Windows users, this command wouldn't go through unless you select Linux or Bash as your terminal.

 ### Add an Ice-Breaker Test

 Before writing any meaningful properties, it's a good idea to check that Rendezvous can run.
 Add a simple "always-true" test to verify your setup.